Datamine/Twitter-Banner-Rotator/README.md

     ```

 8. You can then view the logs either on app dashboard, or using `heroku logs --app <your app name here> --tail` from the command line.
+    Check the logs to make sure everyhing works as desired.

+I suggest changing your scheduled task's frequency to every 10 minutes in the start, so you can easily verify that it works,
+then changing it to daily thereafter.

 ## Extensions